FETAL ALCOHOL SPECTRUM DISORDER

 Unfortunately, FASD is severely underdiagnosed, especially within the foster care and adoption systems.
 Why is this?
 The symptoms of Attention Deficit Disorder (ADD) and Oppositional Defiance Disorder (ODD) look very similar to FASD.
 Unless your child has distinct facial features associated with FASD, they may be diagnosed with a different disorder.
 It is vital that a correct diagnosis is given as FASD can include permanent brain damage.
 As a result, parenting a child with FASD will look different compared to parenting a child with another diagnosis or no diagnosis at all.

 Staying informed on the latest research and information on FASD is our goal as advances in this field are happening quickly.
-Feel free to browse the resources below for news, information, and services related to parenting children with FASD.
+Feel free to browse the information below for news and resources related to parenting children with FASD.

 If you have additional needs or questions please call Right Turn at 888.667.2399.